Coachella creator campaigns

 2-3 weeks out

-Fittings, glam, packing, product seeding, skin prep, bag checks, and sponsor reveals shape what the audience expects from the weekend.
+Fittings, glam, packing, seeding, skin prep, bag checks, and sponsor reveals are where audiences start asking useful buying questions.

 Day zero